 Curry powder - use whichever you have.
 If you like it spicier, you can use Madras curry powder.

 Lemongrass - you can find it in the frozen section in any Asian store.
-I grow my own (my mother sent me some fresh lemongrass through post from Malaysia, I planted them and have never run out of them for all these years).
+I grew my own (my mother sent me some fresh lemongrass by post from Malaysia, I planted them and have never run out of them for all these years).
 If you're using lemongrass paste from a jar, use around ¼ to ⅓ cup of it.
-Just adjust the salt accordingly because usually the paste is already with salt.
+Just adjust the salt accordingly because usually, the paste is already with salt.

 SUBSTITUTION: Use lemon or lime zest instead.
 Just add it together with the coconut milk mixture.